conan-io/conan-center-index/docs/how_to_add_packages.md

 ```

   The hook will show error messages but the `conan create` won’t fail unless you export the environment variable `CONAN_HOOK_ERROR_LEVEL=40`.
+  All hook checks will print a similar message:

+  [HOOK - conan-center.py] post_source(): [LIBCXX MANAGEMENT (KB-H011)] OK
+  [HOOK - conan-center.py] post_package(): ERROR: [PACKAGE LICENSE] No package licenses found

 Call `conan create . lib/1.0@` in the folder of the recipe using the profile you want to test.
+For instance:

+    cd conan-center-index/recipes/boost/all
+    conan create .
+1.74.0@

 ### Debugging failed builds

-   Go to the [Error Knowledge Base](error_knowledge_base.md) page to know more.
+   Go to the [Error Knowledge Base](error_knowledge_base.md) page to know more about Conan Center hook errors.

+   Some common errors related to Conan can be found on [troubleshooting](https://docs.conan.io/en/latest/faq/troubleshooting.html) section.